Phat32/Lioranboard-1-Json-to-2/README.md

 ![Screenshot of the copied JSON in LB1to2](https://user-images.githubusercontent.com/10120690/156736684-aa2c5d1e-102c-4ea1-a603-cf8b8a54b3bc.png)

-Just copy the converted JSON (the bottom box is read only) and import the JSON into LB2
+The converted JSON will be automatically copied to your clipboard and displayed in the bottom window.
+Take this new JSON and import the JSON into LB2

 To convert another button either press the Clear JSON button or replace the text in the first box with the new JSON and press convert again, it will replace the text in the converted box.